Now Accepting Contributions!

 Collections curated by project researchers and other contributors bring together a selection of archiveable materials that centre around a specific theme, question, context or event.
 Far from definitive narratives, collections serve as theoretical interpretations that invite further inquiry and discussion.
 If you have an idea for a collection that you or you and your colleagues would like to propose, connect with us at email@example.com.

 Searchable Bibliography of Academic Literature, Research Centers and Initiatives, Past Conferences and Workshops, Community Mobilizations, Creative Works, Other Archives, and More

 Sifting through the vast body of literature and resources in the field of Memory Studies can be a daunting task.
 That is why we've created a searchable bibliography of resources referenced or recommended by researchers associated with our project.
 Our bibliographic section asks what feminist scholars thinking through the transnational dimensions of memory find useful within the mainstream canon, but more importantly, how these thinkers have generated theory, genealogies and praxis beyond the bounds of white Euro-centric understandings of collective remembrance and mourning.

-Coming Summer 2021 - Digital StoryMaps and Interactive Timelines
+Coming Fall 2022 - Digital StoryMaps and Interactive Timelines

 Interested in Becoming a Contributor?

 Whether you're a scholar, a public intellectual, an artist, an activist, a practitioner, a community organizer, an archivist, or someone personally connected to or interested in the foci of this archive, we would love to learn more about your original digital material and/or research.
 If you know of a publication, web resource, research centre or initiative, creative work or other resource that should be included in our annotated bibliography, we'd also love to hear about it.